melezhik/sparrowdo-chef-client/README.md

 ## attributes

 Sets chef node attributes.
-From the Perl6 point of view it's just a Hash or parameters.
+From the Perl6 point of view it's just a Hash of parameters.

 For example: